Football in Singapore: History

-Singapore Football League

-The Singapore Football League, or more commonly known as the SFL is a semi-professional competition organised for football clubs which are affiliated with the Football Association of Singapore.
-FAS which was previously known as the Singapore Amateur Football Association, SAFA.
-It was the premier football league of Singapore until the FAS premier league was formed in 1988.
-The history of NFL can be traced back to as early as the early 20th century.

-Women's Premier League

-The Women's Premier League is an amateur league for women's football clubs in Singapore, governed by the FAS.
+In 2022, FAS announced that plans to implement video assistant referee (VAR) technology were started since late 2021 and VAR technology will be in use in the near future.
+In 2023, FAS announced that VAR technology will be used by the SPL for the 2023 Singapore Premier League season.

 Goal 2010

-Goal 2010 was an objective, set by then-Prime Minister Goh Chok Tong in 1998, for the Singapore national team to reach the 2010 FIFA World Cup finals in South Africa.
+Goal 2010 was an objective set by then-Prime Minister Goh Chok Tong in 1998, for the national team to reach the 2010 FIFA World Cup.
 However, the goal was not met.

 Malaysia Cup

 Joining the Malaysia Cup in 1921, known as the Malaya Cup at that time, Singapore were the champions of the inaugural competition.
 They would further succeed in getting 24 titles for themselves during their time in the competition from 1921 to 1994, a span of 74 years.

-In this competition, and the Malaysia league, Singapore submitted a representative team, which operated like a football club more than a national football team.
-It was called the Singapore FA in the country's 74 years in Malaysian football.
-The competition helped bring the likes of Fandi Ahmad and Dollah Kassim, with the former being the only Singaporean to have played for European clubs – he played for FC Groningen and OFI Crete.
+Singapore submitted a representative team, which operated like a football club more than a national football team.
+It was called the Singapore FA.
+The competition helped bring the likes of Fandi Ahmad and Dollah Kassim, with the former being the only Singaporean to have played for European clubs – FC Groningen and OFI Crete.

 National teams

-The Football Association of Singapore organises the men's, women's and youth national football teams.
-The men's senior team is the second most successful team in the AFF Championship with 4 titles, winning in 1998, 2004, 2007 and 2012.
-The youth team claim bronze in the football event of the inaugural Youth Olympic Games, and runners-up and second runners-up for the 23rd Lion City Cup.
+The Football Association of Singapore organises the men's, women's and youth national teams.
+The men's senior team is the second most successful team in the AFF Championship with 4 titles (1998, 2004, 2007 and 2012).
+The youth team claimed bronze in the football event of the inaugural Youth Olympic Games, and was runner-up and second runner-up for the 23rd Lion City Cup.